MolecularTheoryGroup/GB_code/README.md

 # decide which grain the atoms should be removed from
 which_g: g1

-# decide whether you want rigid body translations to be done on the GB_plane or not (yes or no)
+# decide whether you want rigid body translations to be done on the gb_plane or not (yes or no)
 # When yes, for any GB aside from twist GBs, the two inplane
 # CSL vectors will be divided by integers a and b to produce a*b initial
 # configurations.
 The default values produce 50 initial structures